We explain the reasons for these penalties and provide tips for how to prevent your company from committing similar breaches!

 GDPR breaches – Articles 13 & 25

-Following various complaints received from customers about their data being processed and used without their explicit consent, the AEPD conducted an investigation that found that EDP Energía had failed to implement the required technical and organisational measures as well as obtaining consent when contacting customers via representatives.
+Following various complaints received from customers about their data being processed and used without their explicit consent, the AEPD conducted an investigation that found that EDP Energía had failed to implement the required technical and organisational measures and obtain consent when contacting customers via representatives.

-The AEPD had also found that EDP Energía had provided insufficient information to data subjects when contracting through different service providers as well as severely breaching Article 25 of the GDPR.
+The AEPD had also found that EDP Energía had provided insufficient information to data subjects when contracting through different service providers and severely breached Article 25 of the GDPR.

 GDPR breaches - Articles 23 & 25 breaches